dgryski/go-perfbook/performance.md

 Fight the temptation to cargo cult folklore-based "performance tips".

-Iterative program improvements:
-  - ensure progress at each step
+Program tuning is an iterative process.
+Keep revisiting your code and seeing what changes can be made.
+Ensure you're making progress at each step.
-  - but frequently one improvement will enable others
-  - which means you need to keep looking at the entire picture
+Frequently one improvement will enable others to be made.
+(Now that I'm not doing A, I can simplify B by doing C instead.)
+This means you need to keep looking at the entire picture and not get to obsessed with one small set of lines.

 Once you've settled on the right algorithm, program tuning is the process of improving the implementation of that algorithm.
 In Big-O notation, this is the process of reducing the constants associated with your program.

-Find cheaper ways of doing the same thing.
-Replace SHA1 or hash/fnv1 with a faster hash function.
+All program tuning is either making a slow thing fast, or doing a slow thing fewer times.

+Making a slow thing fast might be replacing SHA1 or hash/fnv1 with a faster hash function.
+Doing a slow thing fewer times might be saving the result of the hash calculation of a large file so you don't have to do it a multiple times.

 program tuning:
    if possible, keep the old implementation around for testing